-Post-employment benefits
+Post-employm Post-employment benefits

-2022 € 2021 €
+2022 €

-Non-current At 1 January Charged to profit or loss: 754,000 700,000
+Non-current At 1 January Charged to profit or loss: 812,000 754,000

-- Current service cost 58,000 54,000
+- Current service cost 61,000 58,000

-At 31 December 812,000 754,000
+At 31 December 873,000 812,000

 In prior years, the company has set up a post-employment scheme in the form of a defined benefit plan.
 The provision disclosed above represents the present value of post employment benefits for one or more employees under the category of a defined benefit plan within the scope of IAS 19, 'Employee Benefits'.
 Accordingly, the company has measured such obligations using the accounting rules applicable to defined benefit plans.
 A defined benefit plan defines an amount of benefit that an employee will receive on retirement, which in the case of the company is dependent on an employee's final compensation upon retirement, as well as completed years of service.
+As at 31 December 2023, the sole beneficiary of this plan is an executive director of the company.

-Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions during the current financial period are not deemed to be material.
+Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions during the current and the preceding financial periods are not deemed to be material.
+The impact of discounting the estimated cash outflows in respect of these post-employment benefits is insignificant for measurement and disclosure purposes.